matt24smith/neuroguard/README.md

 Hello world!
-Ggithub page for neuroguard.
+Github page for neuroguard.
 More info here soon